How the Mars Exploration Rovers Work

 What Goes Into and Onto the Rover

-This diagram shows all of the gizmos and gadgets that Spirit and Opportunity came equipped with.
+This diagram shows all of the gizmos and gadgets with which the Spirit and Opportunity came equipped.

 Image courtesy NASA

-Just saying that Spirit and Opportunity have cameras and some fancy radio equipment really doesn't cut it.
-At 384 pounds (170 kilograms) each -- and a total of $850 million to build -- you better believe the equipment is not just your trusty MacBook, superglued to an AM/FM radio.
+It doesn't suffice to say that Spirit and Opportunity have cameras and some fancy radio equipment.
+At 384 pounds (170 kilograms) each — and a total of $850 million to build — you better believe the equipment is not just your trusty MacBook superglued to an AM/FM radio.

-First of all, a panoramic camera is mounted on each rover to provide a larger geologic context.
+First of all, a panoramic camera, mounted on each rover, provides a larger geologic context.
 Located on the mast about 5 feet (1.5 meters) off the ground, the camera doesn't just snap color images but carries 14 different filters that can identify rock and soil targets for closer looks.

 Advertisement

 A miniature thermal emission spectrometer identifies minerals at the site with a little help from infrared wavelengths.
-It's used to find distinctive patterns that could show water movement.
+It helps find distinctive patterns that could show water movement.
 On the rover arm is a Moessbauer Spectrometer, which is placed directly on samples to find iron-bearing minerals, another tool to help determine how water has affected the soil and rock.

-To determine the composition of rocks, an Alpha Particle X-ray Spectrometer is used -- the same kind found in geology labs, which helps scientists determine origins and changes in the samples.
+To determine the composition of rocks, there is an Alpha Particle X-ray Spectrometer — the same kind found in geology labs, which helps scientists determine origins and changes in the samples.
 The microscopic imaging tool can carefully investigate rock formation and variations.

 Advertisement